 Erica L. Wolf

-As Managing Attorney, Ms. Wolf supervises attorneys and students providing estate planning services to Indian clients, as well as developing, managing, and overseeing Indian Estate Planning projects for tribal communities throughout the western United States.
+Ms. Wolf was appointed executive director July 1.
+She previusly served as Managing Attorney for the center, Ms. Wolf supervises attorneys and students providing estate planning services to Indian clients, as well as developing, managing, and overseeing Indian Estate Planning projects for tribal communities throughout the western United States.
 As an Adjunct Professor, Ms. Wolf teaches the Indian Trusts and Estates Clinic at Seattle University's Ronald A. Peterson Law Clinic.

 Prior to joining Seattle University's Center for Indian Law and Policy, Ms. Wolf worked in private practice, with an emphasis on Indian estate planning, probate, wills, and trusts.
 Since 2006, she has served as the Supervising Attorney for the Indian Estate Planning Project at Seattle University's Institute for Indian Estate Planning and Probate.
 Ms. Wolf has tried cases and handled other litigation matters in state and federal court.
 She has spoken on several topics, including the American Indian Probate Reform Act, estate planning, and financial literacy.